Q: My younger child wants to be in a cabin with their older sibling. Can we request they be together?

 Q: My child will be turning the required age shortly after our desired camp session that she'd like to attend with her friends.
 Can she still attend?

-A: For any age-related questions, please call the office at 218-583-2905 and ask for Julia.
+A: For any age-related questions, please call the office at 218-583-2905 and ask for Olivia.
 We will do our best to work something out with you.